 Best Raised Bed Greenhouse with Storage – No Bending Needed!

 If you have problems bending down, or even with getting up again, or simply want some storage for your greenhouse then this is a fabulous option.
 It’s easy to assemble and maintenance-free.
-The polycarbonate panels let through 90% of light but protect from the elements – think of this as a raised bed greenhouse with storage underneath.
+This mini polycarbonate green house has polycarbonate panels which let through 90% of light but protect from the elements – think of this as a raised bed greenhouse with storage underneath.
+This is a superb mini greenhouse for herbs, or smaller veggies.
 We LOVE it.
 Buy it now!

 Key features of the raised bed mini greenhouse